Welcome to today's edition of the Rush 24-7 podcast.

 Have you?

-There's no we haven't heard one report of this kind of thing happening during the Bush administration.
+There's no, we haven't heard one report of this kind of thing happening during the Bush administration.

-Did she ask four legal scholars to look into whether Clinton should be impeached?
+So did Barbara Boxer, when she learned that Clinton did this, did she ask four legal scholars to look into whether Clinton should be impeached?

-Did her legal advisor, John Dean, have anything to say about it.
+Did her legal advisor, John Dean, have anything to say about it?

 The thing is, we don't oppose this.